 3. Firostefani Santorini

 Our last stop was in Firostefani.
 For our last two nights, we wanted to be closer to the caldera and the famous Santorini sunset viewpoint.
-Keep in mind, as you move closer to Oia, the prices will rise drastically.
+Keep in mind, that as you move closer to Oia, the prices will rise drastically.
 The main villages from the south moving north are Fira, Firostefani, Imerovigli, and Oia.

 Although it will save you money staying in Fira, it most likely will not be worth the headache.
 This entire village is touristy, congested, and busy.
 (No, thanks!)